Ottermad/ottermad.github.io/_posts/2021-12-24-Turing-Machine-Haskell.md

 ```

 # The Logic
-So the first part of the logic of our turing machine, is to look at its current state, if its in halted state we end but if not we try and see if there is an instruction we can process.
+The first part of the logic of our Turing machine is to:
+* Look at its current state
+* If it's in a halted state, end the program
+* If not we try and see if there is an instruction we can process.

 ```haskell
 runMachine :: TuringMachine -> TuringMachine